 The beauty of ETL lies in its ability to collect, transform and assemble data in an automated manner, thus saving users the time and effort of doing so manually.
-Gone are the days when rows and rows of data would be imported and analysed manually.
+Gone are the days when rows and rows of data would be imported and analyzed manually.

 Complex data is no longer a challenge

 The data you work with is sure to be complex and rather varied.
-To start with, it probably includes different timestamps, currencies and campaign names.
-Add location coordinates, customers’ names, devices IDs, sellers URLs and time zones to the mix, and you can easily have yourself a full-time data-formatting job.
+To start with, it probably includes different timestamps, currencies, and campaign names.
+Add location coordinates, customers’ names, devices IDs, sellers' URLs, and time zones to the mix, and you can easily have yourself a full-time data-formatting job.
 ETL can take that hassle away from you.

 Human error is not an issue anymore

-As careful as marketers may be with their data, they are not really immune to making mistakes.
+As careful as marketers maybe with their data, they are not really immune to making mistakes.
 No one is, for that matter.
 And a mistake in the early stages of the data analytics process can be critical.
 One mistake will lead to another will lead to another – it’s a chain reaction of massive proportions.
 An ETL tool can help you avoid that.

 It is the path to better decision-making